AUCKLAND INTERNSHIP PROGRAM

 Auckland Internship Program Start Dates and Duration

-Our Auckland Internship Program is available from January to September for 6 - 20 weeks.
+Our Auckland Internship Program is available all along the year for 6 - 20 weeks.
 Check our package and pricing!

 We would suggest that you to arrive on a Friday and start the program briefing on Saturday.
 Then you can rest on the weekend and start the internship bright and early on Monday.

 1. Visit the iconic Sky Tower – This iconic landmark is located at the corner of Victoria and Federal Streets.
 The tower is part of the SkyCity Auckland Casino complex and is originally built in 1994-1997.
 The several upper levels are accessible to the public, attracting an average 1,150 visitor per day!